Boulevard (magazine): History

-The magazine was established in 1985 by Richard Burgin, who served as editor-in-chief through 2015.
-In 1991 the magazine began to be published by Drexel University in Philadelphia where Richard Burgin taught.
+The magazine was established in New York City in 1984 by Richard Burgin, who served as editor-in-chief through 2015.
+The first issue was published in 1986 and featured work by Isaac Bashevis Singer and Kenneth Koch.
+In 1989 the magazine moved to Philadelphia.
+Between 1991-1995, it was published by Drexel University, where Richard Burgin taught.
 In the fall of 1996, Burgin moved to St. Louis and St. Louis University became its publisher, until the magazine became independent in 2013.